AuReMe/padmet-utils/README.md

 	    --output=FILE    pathname to the output file containing all tagerts which can by produced by all reactions associated to the given genes
 	    -v   print info

+.aureme.grammar-boolean-rapsody.py

+	Description:
+	Produce list of elements from a pattern.

+	usage:
+	    grammar-boolean-rapsody.py STRING

+	positional arguments:
+	input_string  The pattern to parse, must be a string like 'a&(b|c)&(d|e)'.

+	optional arguments:
+	-h, --help    show this help message and exit

 .aureme.manual_curation.py

 	Description:
 	This script allows to combine reaction_creator.py and update_padmetSpec.py.
 	This script was created specially for AuReMe and the default metabolic network